 If you’re planning on using them a lot and storing a lot of heavy items in them, you should add some more nuts and bolts to the wall.
 This should help secure the top firmly in place.

 Step 12: Apply Your Favorite Coat of Finish

-With everything complete, you can add your favorite coat of finish to your DIY folding workbench depending on what best fits the aesthetic of your garage.
+With everything completed, you can add your favorite coat of finish to your DIY folding workbench depending on what best fits the aesthetic of your garage.

 While the DIY folding workbench we made above is attached to the wall, you can also check out this mobile version of it made by Pneumatic Addict:

 Did you find this DIY folding workbench helpful and easy to build?
-Share your thoughts with us in the comments section below!
+Let us know in the comments section below!

 - DIY Lego Table Ideas For Countless Hours of Creative Fun